 The first thing visitor’s do when reaching Jiufen is exploring Jiufen Old Street.
 Wall to wall with restaurants, cafes, souvenir shops and bundles of teahouses, Jiufen Old Street is charming to say the least.
-Devour Taiwanese specialities like Xiao Long Bao or sweet potato-boiled soup and wash them down with Taiwan Beer (yes that’s the brand name).
+Devour Taiwanese specialties like Xiao Long Bao or sweet potato-boiled soup and wash them down with Taiwan Beer (yes, that’s the brand name).

 Jiufen is full of teahouses, all crafted from different leaves and methods, if you like a cup of tea – Taiwanese style – make sure you have one.
 The most famous teahouse is A-Mei with three floors and stunning views.

-If you’ve searched online for photos of Jiufen, you’ve no doubt saw the ‘Instagram’ view from A Mei Teahouse comes up.
-It’s arguably the best angle to show Jiufen in all its golden lantern glory and allows you to peak into the windows of the shops and opposite teahouses that are shafted together within the narrow village street
+If you’ve searched online for photos of Jiufen, you’ve no doubt seen the ‘Instagram’ view from A Mei Teahouse comes up.
+It’s arguably the best angle to show Jiufen in all its golden lantern glory and allows you to peak into the windows of the shops and opposite tea houses that are shafted together within the narrow village street

-The stone steps that make the trail to the top are often strenuous, with a constant ascending all the way.
+The stone steps that make the trail to the top are often strenuous, with a constantly ascending all the way.
 The hike should usually take about one hour each way.